gaphor/gaphor/docs/storage.md

 # Saving and Loading Gaphor Diagrams

-Everything interesting is an ancestor of the Gaphor root tag.
+The root element of Gaphor models is the `Gaphor` tag, all other elements are contained in this.
+The Gaphor element delimits the beginning and the end of an Gaphor model.

 The idea is to keep the file format as simple and extensible as
-possible: UML elements (including Diagram) are at top level, no nesting.
+possible: UML elements (including Diagram) are at the top level with no nesting.
 A UML element can have two tags: `Reference` and `Value`.
 Reference is used to point to other UML elements, Value has a value inside (an integer or a string).

 Diagram is a special case.
 Since this element contains a diagram canvas inside, it may become pretty big (with lots of nested elements).
 This is